jessitron/why-no-traces/README.md

 Look at all those zeros!
 When the Trace ID is all zeros, that means tracing was not initialized.

-Sometimes that means tracing was not ini
+Sometimes that means tracing was not initialized _yet_.
+Wait for the SDK to start up before running your main function.